Introduction

 RTC clock data | Yes |

-** Recording and images stored on edge storage (SD card, network share) have to be deleted by the user separately.
-For more information, see .
+** Recordings and images stored on edge storage (SD card, network share) have to be deleted by the user separately.
+For more information, see Formatting Axis SD cards in AXIS OS Knowledge base.

-***** Production data (calibration, 802.1AR production certificates) as well as lifetime statistics include non-sensitive and non-user related information.
+***** Production data (calibration, 802.1AR production certificates) and lifetime statistics include non-sensitive and non-user-related information.

 Basic hardening

-The basic hardening is the minimum level of protection recommended for Axis devices.
-The below listed hardening items are "configurable on the edge", meaning they can be directly configured in the Axis device without having further dependencies to any 3rd party network infrastructure, video or evidence management systems (VMS, EMS), or other 3rd party equipment or application.
+Basic hardening is the minimum recommended level of protection for Axis devices.
+The basic hardening topics are "configurable on the edge".
+This means that they can be directly configured in the Axis device without further dependencies to third-party network infrastructure, video, or evidence management systems (VMS, EMS), equipment or applications.

 Factory default settings